-How to use Maps with Siri
+Get directions home or find new places with Siri and Maps.
+Here's how!

 How to use Siri to find your way home

-If you're in a new area that you're not familiar with, then you'll want to pull up some directions to get home safely.
-Siri and Maps can help you out with that without a hitch, but you'll need to make sure that Siri knows who you are and where you live.
+If you're in a new area that you're unfamiliar with, you'll want to pull up some directions to get home safely.
+Siri and Maps can help you out without a hitch, but you'll need to make sure that Siri knows who you are and where you live.

 Make sure that Siri knows who you are